Super Bowl VII: Fourth quarter

-The Redskins did not try an onside kick but instead kicked deep.
-The Redskins were forced to use up all of their timeouts on the Dolphins' ensuing five-play possession but forced Miami to punt (nearly blocking the punt) from its own 36-yard line with 1:14 remaining in the game, giving themselves a chance to drive for the tying touchdown.
-However, Miami's defense forced two incompletions and a 4-yard loss on a swing pass, and then defensive end Vern Den Herder sacked Kilmer for a 9-yard loss on fourth down.
+Washington did not try an onside kick following the touchdown, but instead kicked deep.
+The Redskins were forced to use up all of their timeouts on the Dolphins' ensuing five-play possession, but did force Miami to punt (nearly blocking the punt) from their own 36-yard line with 1:14 remaining in the game, giving themselves a chance to drive for the tying touchdown and force overtime for the first time in Super Bowl history.
+However, Miami's defense forced two incompletions and a 4-yard loss on a swing pass, and then defensive ends Vern Den Herder and Bill Stanfill sacked Kilmer for a 9-yard loss on fourth down, sealing the Dolphins' victory.
 Following the ball being spotted on the change of possession, the clock was started, as per the rule which existed at the time, and no more plays were run before time expired in the game.
 Beginning the following season with a new rule change, the clock would not start until the snap following all changes of possession.

 Griese finished the game having completed 8 out of 11 passes for 88 yards and a touchdown, with one interception.
 Csonka was the game's leading rusher with 15 carries for 112 yards.
 Kiick had 38 rushing yards, two receptions for six yards, and a touchdown.
 Morris had 34 rushing yards.
 Manny Fernandez had 11 solo tackles and six assists.
-Kilmer completed six more passes than Griese, but finished the game with just 16 more total passing yards and was intercepted three times.
+Kilmer completed six more passes than Griese but finished the game with just 16 more total passing yards and was intercepted three times.
 Said Kilmer, "I wasn't sharp at all.
 Good as their defense is, I still should have thrown better."
 Washington's Larry Brown rushed for 72 yards on 22 carries and also had five receptions for 26 yards.
 Redskins receiver Roy Jefferson was the top receiver of the game, with five catches for 50 yards.
 Washington amassed almost as many total yards (228) as Miami (253), and actually more first downs (16 to Miami's 12) and more time of possession (32:31 to 27:29).
-As of 2021, this game is the only Super Bowl where the team with the advantage in time of possession did not score any offensive points.
+As of 2023, this game is the only Super Bowl where the team with the advantage in time of possession did not score any offensive points.